jobjo/popper/CONTRIBUTING.md

 opam install -t --deps-only .
 ```

-There are a few Make targets for convenience:
+There are a few make-targets for convenience:

 - `make test` — build project and execute tests.
 - `make examples` — build and run examples.